Corra Linn, the Falls of the Clyde

 Not on view

-This expressive working drawing by Farington centers upon Corra Linn, one of the waterfalls of the river Clyde in Lanarkshire, Scotland (linn is Gaelic for "falls").
-Since the sheet is squared for transfer, the artist clearly intended to repeat the design in oil or watercolor.
-Here he used a range of techniques: freely applied pen and ink for the foreground foliage; brush and wash to indicate shade; and graphite for the falls.
-Reserved patches of paper describe a light source at left and passages of moving water.
-Such free handling was suppressed in Farington’s exhibition pieces.
-His choice of a Scottish subject was innovative, since English artists rarely ventured that far north at this date.
-In the summer of 1788 Farington sketched along the rivers Forth and Clyde planning a series of aquatints for a five-volume History of the Principal Rivers of Great Britain.
-Unfortunately, the French Revolutionary war impacted the print trade and the volumes devoted to Scotland were never published.
+This expressive study centers on a waterfall in Lanarkshire, Scotland (linn is Gaelic for "falls").
+Squared for transfer, the image must have been intended as the foundation of a finished work.
+It includes techniques that range from freely applied pen and ink (for foreground foliage), brush and wash (to indicate shade), and graphite (for the falls).
+Reserved paper suggests light falling from the left and represents patches of moving water.
+Few Englishmen ventured so far north at the time, but Farington sketched along the rivers Forth and Clyde in the summer of 1788, planning aquatints for a final volume in a set titled History of the Principal Rivers of Great Britain.
+Unfortunately, the French Revolutionary war affected the print trade and the volume devoted to Scotland never materialized.